-As you begin to make changes, you can use your credit score as a way to measure your success.
+As you begin to make changes, you can use your credit score to measure your success.
 Credit scores may range from 300 to 850 depending on the credit scoring model.
 Most lenders consider people with scores above 670 to be good credit risks.
 Scores below 580 may indicate credit problems.

-The FICO® Score is one of the most widely used credit score models and is considered by lenders to be the industry standard for determining how likely a person is to repay a debt.
-The chart on the left indicates the five key components of a FICO® credit score.
-Exercising good credit habits like those outlined in this program should be helpful in raising your score.
+The FICO[®] Score is one of the most widely used credit score models and lenders consider it to be the industry standard for determining how likely a person is to repay a debt.
+The chart on the left indicates the five critical components of a FICO[®] credit score.
+Exercising good credit habits like those outlined in this program should help raise your score.